-In August 2014 we published two books: Rethinking the City by Steven Liaros and Fate or Destiny by Nilmini De Silva.
-In doing so we have established ourselves as a publishing house.
-The PolisPlan imprint will continue to publish books and other creative works that align with our objectives and philosophy.
+We also engage in creative writing and documentary photography as a means of conveying the ideas we advocate.
+In August 2014 we launched an exhibition and published two books: Rethinking the City by Steven Liaros and Fate or Destiny by Nilmini De Silva.
+We will continue to publish books and other creative works that align with our objectives and philosophy.

 The city consists of private property and the public domain; the parts that are owned exclusively by individuals and corporations and the parts that we share.
 The public domain includes our shared infrastructure, our shared natural environment and our shared desire to live in a just city.